 So, if you notice that your pool liner is ripping at the seams, is super old and faded, is bubbling up, or worse, your best bet is to skip the waterproof tape and call a professional immediately.

 That’s it!
 Have questions?
-Let me know and I’ll be happy to help any way I can.
+Let me know, and I’ll be happy to help in any way I can.